bluesky/ophyd/doc/source/debugging.rst

 Debugging and Logging
 *********************

-.. versionchanged:: 1.6.0
+.. versionchanged:: 1.4.0

-   Bluesky's use of Python's logging framework has been completely reworked to follow Python's documented best practices for libraries.
+   Ophyd's use of Python's logging framework has been completely reworked to follow Python's documented best practices for libraries.

-Bluesky uses Python's logging framework, which enables sophisticated log management.
+Ophyd uses Python's logging framework, which enables sophisticated log management.
 For common simple cases, including viewing logs in the terminal or writing them to a file, the next section illustrates streamlined, copy/paste-able examples.
 Users who are familiar with that framework or who